 What To Do If Baby Fusses While Breastfeeding

 There are many different routes to take when your baby cries while breastfeeding.
 The most important thing to do is rule out any problems with your baby.

 - If Baby Has An Ear Infection.
 If your baby has an ear infection, they may fuss and cry while nursing.
 Your baby will also be fussy throughout the day and will probably run a fever.
 If you notice those signs, contact your doctor.

 - If Baby Is Teething.
-If your baby is teething, they may refuse to nurse or cry and fuss.
+If your baby is teething, they may cry and fuss while nursing.
 You can try to use a natural product to numb their gums or give them a teether before nursing.
 The best teethers to use can be frozen to cool and numb their inflamed gums.

 - If Baby Has A Cold.
 If your baby has a cold, difficulty breathing may cause them to fuss at the breast.
 Before you feed them, use a bulb syringe to clear their nose.
 You can also try breastfeeding near a humidifier or in a steamy bathroom.
 Sitting your baby upright may also help them breathe easier while breastfeeding.

 - If Baby Has Thrush.
 Thrush is a yeast infection that can occur while breastfeeding.
 It will appear as white patches in your baby’s mouth that can’t be rubbed off.
 You may have symptoms in your breasts like painful, red and scaly nipples.
 You and your baby will both need to be treated with antifungals if this is the problem.

 If you can’t find anything wrong with your baby, they may just be going through a time of breast fussiness.
 Crying and fussing while breastfeeding could be caused by your baby preferring the bottle to breastfeeding.
 Sometimes babies just don’t want to breastfeed happily (or at all), which is called a nursing strike.
 If you can’t find another reason, try the following: